olewsaa/amateur-radio/pat/README.md

-can be used to launch the services, an icon on the desktop might be handy, just copy the file [pat.desktop](https://github.com/olewsaa/amateur-radio/blob/main/pat/pat.desktop) to the [Desktop] directory and you will start the different applications and display their process IDs to verify that they are running.
+can be used to launch the services, an icon on the desktop might be handy, just copy the file [pat.desktop](https://github.com/olewsaa/amateur-radio/blob/main/pat/pat.desktop) to the «Desktop» directory and you will start the different applications and display their process IDs to verify that they are running.
 ![Control window](https://github.com/olewsaa/amateur-radio/blob/main/pat/winlink-pat-window.png)